geojaka/Batch-transform/README.md

 First use dwg2dxf.ps1 to transform the dwg to dxf format which is needed for GDAL.
   - make sure that the QCAD dwg2dwg path is correct for your installation
+  - set your own input and output directory

 Secondly, use sys34UTM.ps1 to transform the projection.
   - make sure that GDAL path is correct for your installation
   - set the PROJ_LIB environment variable to match your path
+  - set your own input and output directory

 This scripts are based on transformations from [this repository](https://github.com/NordicGeodesy/NordicTransformations/tree/master)